deepdrive/deepdrive-sim/README.md

 - Get Unreal v4.14 via the Epic Launcher -> Unreal Enngine tab -> Library
 - Install the Substance Plugin through the Marketplace in Epic Launcher
+- Refresh / Create Visual Studio project***
+- On Windows, Right click the DeepDrive project and set as Startup Project, debug...***

+- Run game full speed when the window is not focused***
+  - Uncheck Edit->Editor Preferences->Use Less CPU when in Background

 Opening the project in Unreal will update the Substance textures to Windows-only versions.
 Once you see these files changed, you can run the following to avoid ever checking them in